Namandjé Bumpus: Government career

+Bumpus became the Chief Scientist at the Food and Drug Administration in August 2022.
+In February 2024, she was promoted to Principal Deputy Commissioner.

 Personal life

 Outside of the lab, Bumpus enjoys sports including running and playing basketball.
 She is also strongly involved in community service in Washington, D.C.
 She volunteers at Food & Friends, which provides meals to people with life-challenging illnesses including HIV and worked with friends to organize transportation to farmers markets for people living in food deserts.

 Honors and awards

 Bumpus has received numerous recognitions from the United States government for her work.
 In 2016, President Obama awarded her a Presidential Early Career Award for Scientists and Engineers, "the highest honor bestowed by the United States Government on science and engineering professionals in the early stages of their independent research careers".
 She delivered the National Institute of General Medical Sciences (NIGMS) Director's Early-Career Investigator Lecture in 2017, and was the Congressional Biomedical Research Caucus's invited speaker in March 2018, lecturing about informing consumers about drug metabolism.
 Bumpus became a fellow of the American Association for the Advancement of Science, in its Section on Pharmaceutical Sciences, in 2021.
 In 2022, she was elected to the National Academy of Medicine.

 Additional awards she has received include: